 The All-Party Parliamentary Group (APPG) on Epilepsy is a group of MPs and Peers who have an interest in epilepsy.
 They represent all political parties.
 The APPG is an informal group within parliament that gives people the opportunity to come together on a subject they are interested in.

-Epilepsy Action provide the secretariat for the APPG on Epilepsy.
-This means that we help to run the group on behalf of the Chair, Paula Sherriff MP.
+Epilepsy Action are co-secretariats for the APPG on Epilepsy, alongside SUDEP Action.
+This means that we help to run the group on behalf of the Chair, Valerie Vaz MP.

 The APPG on Epilepsy hosts a number of meetings and events in parliament throughout the year.
 Working with members of the APPG we can submit responses to inquiries or consultations.